jackjliew/ai-openscale/getting-started.md

 - Use the slider to adjust the minimum sample size to 100, then click  **Next**.
 Review your choices, and then click **Save**.

-  **Note**: For purposes of this tutorial, the minimum sample size has been set to 100.
+  For purposes of this tutorial, the minimum sample size has been set to 100.
 Normally, a larger sample size is recommended to ensure the sample size is not too small to skew results.
+  {: note}

+  Fairness metrics can take up to an hour to display.
+  {: tip}

 ### Configure accuracy monitoring